marconimarques/marconimarques/README.md

 I have been studying the application of GenAI in a way that my interactions with it are effective, efficient, ethical, and safe.

 My major focus has been: Augmentation - Humans and AI collaborating as thinking partners.
+Currently researching how to promote better decision-making in small and medium-sized transportation companies in Brazil.

 ### What I share here